How To Calculate Your Hourly Rate

 The Problem Increasing Your Prices

-For a long time I had done business with my friend the property maintenance guy, and for that time he was used to me charging a low rate.
-He operated by sourcing low cost contractors and adding a margin.
+For a long time I had done business with a friend, and for that time he was used to me charging a low rate.
+He operated by sourcing low-cost contractors and adding a margin.

 We got volume for a while so I was willing to reduce my rate.
 A poor decision in hindsight, I’d do things differently these days.

-However, I eventually pulled the pin on providing him with services because we stopped getting volume and when he came back to me on this occasion I had increased my rate.
+However, I eventually pulled the pin because we stopped getting volume and when he came back to me on this occasion I had increased my rate.

 So what do you do when faced with that kind of situation?

 The answer is you do nothing.
-Why get into an argument and attempt to justify your rates to someone who doesn’t want to pay you, who doesn’t value your experience and quality?
+Why get into an argument and attempt to justify your rates to someone who doesn’t value your experience and quality?

 You see when we set a rate we train our customers what to expect.
-If they see a big jump then they won’t like it and may leave you, and sometimes that needs to be ok for your business to grow.
+If they see a big jump then they won’t like it and may leave you.
+However, sometimes that needs to be ok for your business to grow.